grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 I suppose this is my final point on the matter of showing how languages continue to be driven by the syntax of C and how this syntax could be tied to the popularity of new programming languages.

-# TODO: Define what ML means somewhere in the post
 ## Not to say "ML" inspired languages aren't used

 I should probably reiterate that non-C-like languages do 100% have a place in the world and can be very useful for particular scenarios, right tool for the job and all that.
 Furthermore, I'd be amiss to not point out that the benefits functional languages can provide have made their cases shown in the form of some very large companies using these non-C-like languages and having great success with it.
 Examples of this include:

 - Twitter uses Scala in it's "Algorithm" (https://github.com/twitter/the-algorithm)